CTA 1 Nebula and NGC 40

 CCD ZWO ASI 6200 MM @-10°C bin 1x1

-Location Saint Barthelemy, Lyssè area (AO, Italian Alps) at 1650 m height
+Location Saint Barthelemy, Lyssè area (AO, Aosta Valley, Italian Alps), altitude 1650 m

 Date